-- 2) A fence at the front of a property should not exceed 4 feet in height.
-The fence must be at least 50% transparent to provide a view of the sidewalk for property owners and allow pedestrians to look over or through them. - 3) Within the lot interior or alongside or a rear lot line, a fence may be up to 6 feet tall and may be completely opaque. - 4) Where a fence is located on top of an above-grade retaining wall, the height of the retaining wall will be counted toward the allowed height of the fence.
+3) A fence at the front of a property should not exceed 4 feet in height.
+The fence must be at least 50% transparent to provide a view of the sidewalk for property owners and allow pedestrians to look over or through them.

+4) Within the lot interior or alongside or a rear lot line, a fence may be up to 6 feet tall and may be completely opaque.

+5) Where a fence is located on top of an above-grade retaining wall, the height of the retaining wall will be counted toward the allowed height of the fence.

-5) Traditional materials like wood, stone, cast or wrought iron, and plants are preferred.
+6) Traditional fencing materials like wood or cast or wrought iron, are preferred.
 Chain link, plastic, and vinyl should be avoided.
 The use of Azek or similar high-quality composites may be considered.
-Full sized stones are preferred over stone veneers.